Do You Suffer From Dry, Watery, Gritty Eyes?

 Diagnosis of Dry Eye Disease

 Typically, dry eye disease can be diagnosed through a comprehensive eye exam and a description of your symptoms.
-On some occasions the eye doctor might decide to do a test that measures how quickly your tears evaporate from the surface of your eye.
+While the eye doctor is checking for any Ocular Diseases, they may decide to do a test that measures how quickly your tears evaporate from the surface of your eye.
 At Forsight Vision, we use a state-of-the-art Oculus Keratograph topographer for diagnosis of dry eye and Tear Break Up Time.

 Long Grove, IL 60047